 - Compliance with Museum policies and procedures

-- Must be able to work outdoors and have physical skills necessary to perform animal care activities (involves some lifting, bending, working with tools, etc.)
+- Must be able to work outdoors and have the physical skills necessary to perform animal care activities (including some lifting, bending, working with tools, etc.